FDF Apprenticeship Pledge

 important tool to 'grow our own' as we seek to become less reliant on migrant

-Apprenticeship starts highlighted the importance of Apprenticeships as a
+FDF's ambition will highlight the importance of Apprenticeships as a fantastic

 way of attracting talent and upskilling existing employees for the future, as